The Bailiwick of Guernsey

 Guernsey and Alderney stamp themes and issues

 Over the decades we have built a global reputation for the quality of our stamps and the diversity of the subjects we cover.
-For 2019, our Philatelic Bureau has produced an outstanding programme with themes ranging from the 75th Anniversary of D-Day, the 50th Anniversary of the Investiture of Prince Charles, Europa National Birds and our very own 50th Anniversary of Postal Independence, there is something for everyone.
+For 2021, our Philatelic Bureau has produced an interesting programme with themes ranging from the 50th Anniversary of Decimalisation, UN International Year of Fruits and Vegetables, The Queen's 95th Birthday, Europa Endangered National Wildlife and Sark - The Dark Sky Island, there is something for everyone.